Sharaal/tech-talk-sql-injection-and-template-strings/pages/4-1-first-a-little-sidenote-query-with-object-parameter.md

 ## First a little sidenote, query with object parameter

-One additional info, because we will use of it here: `pg` also allows to give the `query()` function an object as parameter:
+One additional info, because we will use of it here: `pg` also allows to give the `query()` function an object as parameter instead of two parameters:

 ```javascript
 const email = 'tech-talk@sharaal.de'